Education in Israel: Rankings

+Comparisons with other countries

 Despite strong post-secondary rankings, Israel spends less per student than countries like Norway and Mexico.

 Some officials have criticized the claim that the strong test scores prove Israel is a highly educated country, pointing out that scores from standardized tests exclude Haredi and special education students, and thus are not an accurate reflection.
 Israeli teachers must contend with large classes, low wages and low morale.

 Despite this, Israel ranks second among OECD countries (tied with Japan and just after Canada) for the percentage of 25- to 64-year-olds that have achieved tertiary education: 46% compared with an OECD average of 32%.
 Inequality is a problem reflected in Israel's performance on international tests.
 In the latest PISA exams, in which half a million students from 65 countries participated, Israel ranked 33 in reading achievement and 40th in mathematics and science.
 Only Taiwan had larger gaps in the performance between the best and worst students.